Skip to content

 Submissions are accepted only through the form at the bottom of this page.
 Please note that completing the submission form is the final step in our recommended submission checklist:

-Ensure your submission package is complete and correct.
-In the event of an error, please contact our office to explain the issue before submitting a revised submission package.
-No submission package or revised submission package can be accepted after the prize deadline, so we encourage you to submit early.
+2. Ensure your submission package is complete and correct.
+In the event of an error, contact WFNS to explain the issue before submitting a revised submission package.
+No application package or correction can be accepted after the program deadline.

-To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the submission deadline.
+To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the application deadline.

-Complete and submit the online submission form, visible at the bottom of this page when submissions are being accepted.
-After clicking the “Submit” button, please wait until the green confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.
+1. Complete and submit the online submission form, visible at the bottom of this page when applications are being accepted.
+After clicking the “Submit” button, please wait until you see the confirmation message (that your form has been successfully submitted) before exiting this page.

-If the submission fee presents a barrier, please contact communications@writers.ns.ca before applying.
+If the submission fee presents a barrier, please contact communications@writers.ns.ca before submitting.
 Funds are available to help underwaged writers with submission fees.

 For the 2026 Emerging Writers Prizes